olivierpascalhenry/ECMWF-Data-Downloader/README.md

 Compatibility:
 --------------
     - sources : linux, windows, macos
-    - binaries : windows
+    - binaries : linux, windows

 Install instructions for binaries:
 ---------------------------------------
 Download and install the last binary file in the Release directory.
-Actually, the binary file is only compatible with Windows (from Windows 7 32).
-The software should be installed outside the Program Files directory to avoid issues with Windows admin protections.
+Actually, the binary file is only compatible with Windows (from Windows 7 32) and Linux (from Ubuntu 14.04).
+The software should be installed in the Home directory for Linux, and outside the Program Files directory for Windows to avoid issues with Windows admin protections.

 Install instructions for sources: